 20 Dec A Magical Christmas Getaway in Alsace

 If I had to name my favorite place in France to visit during the holiday I would immediately recommend the Alsace region!
-Located in East of France at the border of Germany, Alsace is a beautiful region and made Christmas one of its specialty!
+Located in East of France near the border with Germany, Alsace is a beautiful region and made Christmas one of its specialty!
 All the cities are playing along: there are plenty of Christmas markets and the houses are nicely decorated!
 It’s a real Christmas fairy tale!
 To enjoy a magical Christmas getaway in Alsace, read below all you need to know!

 Here are the cities you should not miss: